janwilmans/guidelines/README.md

 To express this in the words of [Kate Gregory ](https://www.youtube.com/watch?v=MBRoCdtZOYg): "I kinda like having a fence, because it keeps me from falling into the river accidentally.
 It doesn't stop you from going in, if you want to go into the river, go into the river."
 I think this is a good way to think about guidelines as well, use them as a default and if you go beyond them, tread carefully.

-This also means you should not follow guidelines mindlessly.
+I should also mention you should not follow guidelines mindlessly.
 Instead, think about the code, apply the defaults and if they work well, don't complicate things any further.
 Following these default guidelines typically results in the least surprising code.

 I find that the guidelines outlined here are reasonable default practices for many projects.
 The motto I recommend is: **comply or explain**.
 While it might sound harsh, it is just an easy to remember motto, do not take it as an order, just as a way to remember.
 It means if you choose a non-default solution and deviated from a guideline, you should be able to articulate why.
 Such instances may indicate particularly interesting code, that you could move into a separate function.
 Or could benefit from a comment explaining a 'why'.